 All our staff are aware of the early help process and understand their role in this.
 This includes being able to identify emerging problems to recognise children who may benefit from early help.
 Staff know in the first instance to discuss their concerns with the DSL and understand they may be required to support other agencies and professionals in assessments for early help.
-Families in need of support will be invited into the academy to meet with Helen Oliver who will then support the family in the most appropriate way such as by signposting them to various services.
+Families in need of support will be invited into the academy to meet with a member of the safeguarding team who will then support the family in the most appropriate way such as by signposting them to various services.